hunglkuit/BlueMix-Tutorial/README.md

 * auth-method - Method of authentication (the only value currently supported is “token”).
 * auth-token - API key token (required if auth-method is “token”).

-After success creation, we connect to IBM IoT by using 'connect()' method and publish data via 'publishEvent() ' Example Code:
+After success creation, we connect to IBM IoT by using 'connect()' method and publish data via 'publishEvent()'.
+Example Code:
 ```
 deviceOptions = {"org": organization, "type": deviceType, "id": deviceId, "auth-method": authMethod, "auth-token": authToken}